huffyboy/cse-341-project-test/README.md

 - Node.js with TypeScript
 - Apollo Server for GraphQL
+  - Operation logging for debugging and monitoring
+  - Error handling with stack traces in development
 - Express.js
 - MongoDB (based on schema structure)
 - Zod for runtime validation
+- ESLint with flat config format
+- Prettier for code formatting

 ## GraphQL Schema